OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 | *setLogger*                   | YES               |
 | *ssoSilent*                   | YES              |

-Security reporting
+## Security reporting

 If you find a security issue with our libraries or services, report the issue to [secure@microsoft)](secure@microsoft).com with as much detail as you can provide.
 Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
-Don't post security issues to [GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-android/issues) or any other public site.
+Don't post security issues to GitHub or any other public site.
 We'll contact you shortly after receiving your issue report.
 We encourage you to get new security incident notifications by visiting [Microsoft technical security notifications](https://technet.microsoft.com/security/dd252948) to subscribe to Security Advisory Alerts.